rizac/sdaas/README.md

 Pros:
   - The program from the terminal can be invoked via `sdaas` (simpler)
-  - Less chance to interfere with already installed libraries and their versions
+  - If the virtual environment is new (usual case), skip this point.
+Otherwise, if it already has stuff installed, there are less chances of version conflicts (although note that scikit-learn is installed with a sepecific version (required to open the saved Isolation Forest model) and thus it might override already installed libraries)

 Cons:
-  - High chance of using libraries with newer versions and thus untested/unexpected behaviour (we do our best but we cannot keep up rapidly with all the updates of every library, all potential new errors in our code, their deprecation warnings, and so on)
+  - Higher chance of using libraries with newer versions and thus untested/unexpected behaviour (we do our best but we cannot keep up rapidly with all libraries updates, fix the new errors in our code, their deprecation warnings, and so on)